CivicActions/ssp-toolkit/docs/ssp.md

 Identifiers for CivicActions internal personnel include a username based on the individual's full first and last name and are reviewed for uniqueness by the admin group when it approves the creation of the user account.

+##### Ilias

+Identifiers for CivicActions internal personnel include a username based on the individual's full first and last name and are reviewed for uniqueness by the admin group when it approves the creation of the user account.

 #### d

 ##### CivicActions